chrislaurie-bs/airtable_hierarchy/README.md

 I am new to React programming so this was a learning experience for me.
 Here are some thoughts on how that went.
 * The forums were a friendly and helpful place.
 A newbie was well tolerated and answered.
 * The instructions and guides were well written and understandable.
-* I would have preferred a few better examples of the api.
+* I would have preferred a few more examples of the api.
 For example, it took me a while to figure out the syntax of the fields attribute when creating or updating Airtable rows.
-* My code is currently messy.
+* My code structure is currently messy.
 Being a newb, I do not yet have an intuitive experience for how to architecture my custom block code.
 A guide of suggested architecture would be highly appreciated.
-* Moving a block to another base proved impossible.
+* Moving a block for development to another base proved impossible.
 I got the original idea for Hierarchy on a POC base I was working on to pitch to my colleagues.
-I soon realized that if I am going to be developing a custom block, it must happen linked to a simple dedicated test base.
+I soon realized that if I am going to be developing a custom block, it must happen inside a simple, dedicated test base.
 I could not figure out how to "move" the custom block to the new base.
 I kept getting a message that said you must edit the table in its original base.
-* Overall, it had the same satisfying excitement/frustration experience of learning something new.
+* Overall, the experience had the same, satisfying, excitement/frustration emotions of learning something new.

 ## Custom block / scripting functionality
 What would I change or add to custom block functionality?
 It may well be that custom blocks can already do these things so apologies for not RTFM.